 We should start by stating that nubuck is an extremely long-lasting leather.
 Durability stems from the fact that it’s made by sanding down the toughest cross-section of an animal’s hide: the outer layer (or, in scientific terms, the full-grain layer).

 Sanding is what creates the fine fibres that constitute nubuck’s velvety surface, often referred to as the ‘nap’.
-However, the fineness of the nap does mean surface scratches are likely to appear after sustained use.
+However, the fineness of the nap does mean surface scratches can appear after sustained use.

 Lastly, the signature softness of the nap can gradually wane over time without semi-consistent care, becoming flat and shiny.

 The good news is that caring for nubuck leather — and resolving the above issues — is fairly straightforward.
-Meaning there’s no reason why your favourite pair of nubuck loafers, boots or trainers can’t stay in pristine condition for a long time.
+Meaning there’s no reason why your favourite nubuck bag, loafers or boots can’t stay in pristine condition for a long time.